-Vijaya Prasad was trained in the classical style of Kuchipudi.
+Guru Vijaya Prasad was trained in the classical style of Kuchipudi.
 But she enhanced all her performances with her own unique elegant and mellifluous style.
-She performed beautifully all the traditional Kuchipudi dance items like Tarangam.
-She was more famous for her portrayal of Lord Krishna in "Gopi-Krishna" and Shiva in "Shiva Parvati" dance ballets, for she established these roles powerfully always to a standing ovation .
+She beautifully performed all the traditional Kuchipudi dance items like Tarangam, Tillana, etc. She was very famous for her portrayal of Lord Krishna in "Gopi-Krishna" and as Shiva in "Shiva Parvati" dance ballets, for she established these roles powerfully always to a standing ovation .

 Popularising Kuchipudi in Maharashtra